FairwindsOps/insights-docs/docs/features/insights-cli.md

 will delete any Automation Rules from Insights that **do not exist** in your IaC repository.
 Adding the `--dry-run` flag will explain which Rules would be deleted without making changes to Insights.

 ### App-Groups

+This feature is under active development and not yet fully-released :construction:

 You can use the Insights CLI to manage the configuration of App-Groups.

 Check out the [App-Groups](/features/app-groups) documentation on use cases for configuring App-Groups.